Europa Ohne Ende

 Solo Exhibition

-In Apr and May 2020, Nadja Verena Marcin presents a solo show on UN/CUBE, an innovative online platform fostering solidarity among womxn artists during the pandemic.
+Nadja Verena Marcin presents an online solo show on UN/CUBE, an innovative platform fostering solidarity among womxn artists during the pandemic.

 Art Basel Miami 2019 Pop Up: Come on in, the water’s fine!